I enjoy giving relationship advice to help others get through rough patches.

 Do you know someone who has recently been put into jail?
 Are you feeling overwhelmed, confused, angry, upset, or depressed?
 These feelings and emotions are completely normal.
-Having someone you love go into jail is an awful situation to experience; It's as if you've lost someone but they are still alive.
+Having someone you love go into jail is an awful situation to experience.
+It's as if you've lost someone but they are still alive.
 It's hard to describe it to someone who hasn't experienced it.

 You may notice yourself going through somewhat of a grieving process.
-Allow yourself to fully experience all emotions and feelings regarding the situation, and seek guidance or counseling if necessary.
+Allow yourself to fully experience all the emotions and feelings regarding the situation, and seek guidance or counseling if necessary.
 The person in jail might need you now more than ever.
 So, allow yourself to start a healing process, and then do what they may need of you.
-Here are some useful tips below:
+Here are some useful tips below.

 Beware, visiting someone in jail is stressful and annoying.
 Be prepared to do a lot of waiting.
-Every correctional institution is different but they all have their own rules and guidelines regarding visitation.
+Every correctional institution is different, but they all have their own rules and guidelines regarding visitation.
 There are, most likely, specific days of the week and times when visits are allowed.
 And there will probably be a dress code too.